6 Steps To Teach Camel Pose With A Poet’s Heart + Free Downloadable Handout

-Don’t be afraid to teach your students the Sanskrit, but make sure you make it fun to learn.
+Don’t be afraid to teach your students the Sanskrit name of the pose, but make sure you make it fun to learn.
 How is that possible you may ask?
 Well, I do it by using the same memory tricks as the memory champions.
 All you need to do is associate the Sanskrit name with a bizarre story.
-Here’s how I ask my students to remember Ustrasana is the Sanskrit for Camel Pose….
+Here’s how I ask my students to remember that Ustrasana is the Sanskrit for Camel Pose.

 “Imagine you’re riding on a camel in a desert.
 It’s well over 120 degrees and you’re beginning to get heat stroke and are seeing mirages in the distance.
 You look down at your camel and it’s turned into an ostrich (“ostr” sounds a bit like “ustr”).
 You get down off your ustrich and perform camel pose which magically turns the ustrich back into a camel.”

 The more bizarre you can make the story, the better it is for the memory.